 Much of the funding for research and development comes from the federal government.
-Looking at trends in three prominent sources of this funding, National Institutes of Health, Small Business Administration, and National Science Foundation, illustrate the competitiveness of Massachusetts in research and development.
+Trends in three prominent sources of this funding, National Institutes of Health, Small Business Administration, and National Science Foundation, illustrate the competitiveness of Massachusetts in research and development.

-The National Institutes of Health has a budget of nearly \$48 billion.
+The National Institutes of Health (NIH) has a budget of nearly \$48 billion.
 Over 80 percent of that budget goes towards funding research through competitive grants.
 Researchers in Massachusetts have been successful at securing NIH awards at consistently high levels.
-In 2022 Massachusetts researchers were awarded over \$3.1 billion in funding from the NIH, behind only New York and California.
-When considered on a per capita level, Massachusetts has been first in the nation every year for the last decade at least.
-Within Massachusetts the vast majority of the funding is focused in the Greater Boston area, though Worcester (home of UMass Chan Medical School) and Western Massachusetts (home of UMass Amherst) have also received large shares of grants from the NIH.
+In 2022, Massachusetts researchers were awarded over \$3.1 billion in funding from the NIH, behind only New York and California.
+When considered on a per capita level, Massachusetts has been first in the nation every year for the last decade.
+Within Massachusetts the majority of the funding is focused in the Greater Boston area, though Worcester (home of UMass Chan Medical School) and Western Massachusetts (home of UMass Amherst) have also received large shares of grants from the NIH.

 Similar to NIH funding, Massachusetts also leads in the US Small Business Administration's (SBA) innovationfocused programs (Figure 6).
 The Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, administered by SBA, are highly competitive award programs that encourage American small businesses to engage in federal R&D with the potential for commercialization.
 Focused on stimulating high-tech innovation, the purpose of the SBIR/STTR program is tech transfer and to bridge the gap between basic science and commercialization of the resulting innovations for small businesses while meeting federal research needs.
 Businesses must be owned and located in the US and have less than 500 employees.
-In addition, for the STTR program, small businesses are required to do at least 40% of the research, while formally collaborating with nonprofit research institutions.
-The available funding pool is based on percentages of existing federal R&D projects and is currently over \$57 million.
-In FY2022
+In addition, for the STTR program, small businesses are required to do at least 40 percent of the research, while formally collaborating with nonprofit research institutions.
+In FY2022 Massachusetts organizations and businesses received over \$353 million in SBIR and STTR funding, behind California in total awards, but first in the nation when considered on a per capita basis.